 Galidesivir is a broad-spectrum antiviral ("BSAV") research program and is currently being developed under contracts with the National Institute of Allergy and Infectious Diseases ("NIAID/HHS") and the U.S. Department of Health and Human Services ("BARDA/HHS").
 The objective of our BSAV program is to develop galidesivir as a broad-spectrum therapeutic for viruses that pose a threat to national health and security.
 The primary focus of the program is treatment of hemorrhagic fever viruses.
-NIAID/HHS funding has supported galidesivir's development as a treatment for Marburg virus and Ebola virus.
-In March 2014, galidesivir was featured in an online Nature publication depicting successful efficacy results in animal models of infection with Marburg virus and Ebola virus.
-Galidesivir completely protected cynomolgus macaques from Marburg virus infection when administered by intramuscular ("i.m.") injection 48 hours post-infection.
-Post-exposure i.m. administration of galidesivir also protected rodents against Marburg virus and Ebola virus infections.
-In addition, galidesivir was shown to be active in vitro against a broad range of other RNA viruses, including the emerging viral pathogen Middle East Respiratory Syndrome Coronavirus ("MERS-CoV").
-The publication, which reported the protection of non-human primates from filovirus disease by galidesivir, describes efficacy results generated from an ongoing collaboration between scientists in the U.S. Army Medical Research Institute of Infection Diseases ("USAMRIID") and us.
+NIAID/HHS funding has supported galidesivir's development as a treatment for Marburg virus, Yellow Fever and Ebola virus.
 Galidesivir has been shown to be active against more than 20 RNA viruses in nine different families, including filoviruses, togaviruses, bunyaviruses, arenaviruses, paramyxoviruses, coronaviruses and flaviviruses.
-In tests conducted at USAMRIID, galidesivir protected animals against parenteral exposures to Marburg, Ebola and Rift Valley Fever viruses and from exposures to aerosolized Marburg virus, an experimental condition designed to mimic an exposure scenario that could result during a bioterrorist attack.
+In animal studies, galidesivir has demonstrated survival benefits against a variety of serious pathogens, including Marburg, Yellow Fever, Ebola, and Zika viruses and from exposures to aerosolized Marburg virus, an experimental condition designed to mimic an exposure scenario that could result during a bioterrorist attack.

 On December 15, 2014, we announced the dosing of the first subject in a randomized, placebo-controlled Phase 1 clinical trial to evaluate i.m. administration of galidesivir in healthy volunteers.
-The main goals of this first-in-human study are to evaluate the safety, tolerability and pharmacokinetics of escalating doses of galidesivir administered via i.m. injection in healthy subjects.
+The main goals of this first-in-human study were to evaluate the safety, tolerability and pharmacokinetics of escalating doses of galidesivir administered via i.m. injection in healthy subjects.
 In part one of the study, subjects received a single dose of galidesivir; in part two of the study, subjects received galidesivir for seven days.
 There were six single-dose cohorts and four multiple-dose cohorts evaluated, and 91 healthy volunteers participated.
 In August 2016, we reported the results of this study.
 Galidesivir administered by i.m. injection was generally safe and well tolerated over the range of doses up to 10 mg/kg, and durations tested (up to 7 days).
 Fifty subjects received doses of study drug and there were no serious or severe adverse events.
 The most frequently reported adverse event across all cohorts was injection site pain and there were no clinically significant laboratory abnormalities which occurred at any doses.
 In addition, co-administration of lidocaine with galidesivir was determined to ameliorate injection site pain without altering the plasma pharmacokinetics profile of galidesivir.
 From this clinical trial, we determined galidesivir was safe and well tolerated, and that exposure was dose-proportional and supported the continued development of this BSAV drug candidate for serious emerging viral infections.